AdobeDocs/federated-audience-composition.en/help/compositions/activities/deduplication.md

 1. Select the **Deduplication method** to use:

-    * **Random selection**: randomly selects the record to be kept out of the duplicates.
+    * **Random selection**: Randomly selects the record to be kept out of the duplicates.
-    * **Using an expression**: this lets you keep the records in which the value of the expression entered is the smallest or the biggest.
+    * **Using an expression**: Keep the records in which the value of the expression entered is the smallest or the biggest.
+    * **Non-empty values**: Keep the records for which the expression is not empty.
-    * **Following a list of values**: lets you define a value priority for one or more fields.
+    * **Following a list of values**: Define a value priority for one or more fields.
 To define the values, click **Attribute** to select a field or create an expression, then add the value(s) into the appropriate table.
-To define a new field, click the Add button located above the list of values.
+To define a new field, click the **Add button** located above the list of values.

 1. Check the **Generate complement** option if you wish to exploit the remaining population.
 The complement consists of all the duplicates.
 An additional transition will then be added to the activity.